 Last Updated on May 10, 2023 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 How To Protect Your Skin At The Beach

 Learning how to protect your skin at the beach is very important.
 You don’t want to come home with a nasty burn, or even worse end up with skin cancer at some point in the future.

 There are a number of different ways to protect your skin, from creams and lotions to hats and protective clothing.
 I’ll share a few of my favorites and when I use each one.

 Not everyone goes to the beach for the same reasons.
 My son loves to swim and spend time in the water.
 My daughter will more likely find a shady spot to enjoy a good book.

 I like to walk on the beach and daydream.
 You may enjoy laying in a beach chair in the sun sipping on a cold drink.

 Different situations require different types of protection.
 You will also want to consider other factors like your skin type and your age.

 Always wear sunscreen that is at least an SPF 15.
 I always use a broad spectrum sunscreen that is at least SPF 30+ because I have very light skin and I burn easily.

 Children should use at least an SPF 30.
 You should especially wear sunscreen between the hours of 10AM and 4PM when the sun is at its’ brightest.